terminusdb/terminusdb-docs/md/explanation/explanation-woql.md

 ### Expressing variables

-In WOQL.js, there are three distinct ways of expressing variables within queries.
-All are semantically equivalent, although the first is generally preferred as it is easier to type and it is easier to distinguish variables from constants at a glance due to the lack of quotation marks around the variables
+In WOQL.js, there are two distinct ways of expressing variables within queries.
+All are semantically equivalent.
+The first is generally preferred as it is easier to type and easier to distinguish variables from constants at a glance due to the lack of quotation marks around the variables

 #### Code: WOQL variables using let